Updated October 2019

 I’m not an expert on any of these matters; it’s just what I’ve learned over the years.
 I update these pages as I learn more and welcome your corrections.

 This original article got a bit rambley so was split into two.
 Part 2 covers hull forms and rigidity.

 And you can read about glues and repairs here

 A ‘PVC vs rubber’ article from 2011 by Lee from the Boat People.

-Broadly speaking, quality inflatable kayaks are made from two types of material: a woven fabric core coated in ‘rubber’ or ‘plastic’.
-And IKs are fabricated or assembled in two ways: either with ‘inner tubes’ which inflate a fabric shell to give a rigid form – like a bicycle tyre – or panels of hull fabric carefully glued together make a fully airtight load-carrying monocoque.
+Broadly speaking, quality inflatable kayaks are made from two types of material: a woven fabric core coated in ‘rubber‘ or ‘plastic‘.
+‘Plastic’ can further be split into PVC (cheaper) and TPU – more modern.
+And IKs are fabricated or assembled in two ways: either with ‘inner tubes’ which inflate a fabric shell to give a rigid form like a bicycle tyre inner tube – or panels of hull fabric carefully glued together making a fully airtight load-carrying monocoque.
 I call this ‘tubeless’ and the pros and cons of both are outlined below.

 • an inner coating of neoprene makes it airtight and easy to glue